Home / Use Cases / Professions / Law Enforcement Officers

 Routine stops become personal when your address is searchable

-A traffic stop is a professional interaction.
-But when the person you pulled over can find your home address in 30 seconds on a people-search site, the interaction doesn't end at the roadside.
-The same applies to field contacts, welfare checks, and any encounter where you identify yourself by name.
+A traffic stop is a professional interaction — until the person you pulled over finds your home address in 30 seconds.
+The same applies to field contacts, welfare checks, and any encounter where you give your name.

 Your family is listed as "associated people"